BarnCamp - Lessons learned from running a self-organised rural skills-sharing event.

 By using unique attendee codes that are assigned upon sign-up, we were more easily able to track any payments into the bank account, so long as people had used the code as their payment reference, so it's key to persuade them to do this.

-The most critical thing about knowing numbers in advance, is so that the kitchen knows how many people they're going to be cooking for for any meal.
+The most critical thing about knowing numbers in advance, is so that the kitchen knows how many people they're going to be cooking for any meal.
 This is pretty crucial.
 One of the key limitations on the number of attendees at an event is the number of heads to cook for.
 Our kitchen could probably stretch up to 100 people as it is, but this would need to be larger for a larger number of people, meaning more crew, more food and consequently more cost up front.
-Finally on that note, food is expensive stuff and it's good not to have bought too much, just as it is not to have bought too little.
+Finally on that note, food is expensive stuff, and it's good not to have bought too much, just as it is not to have bought too little.
 This year we guessed pretty good, in that we had more than enough food for everyone; actually we had a little bit too much, so some money was 'lost' there.
 At least we didn't have to rush out and buy more right in the middle of the event, which is not so desirable as it takes important crew away from site for a while.

 Finally, we went for a sliding scale of donations, allowing people to choose to contribute less (as low as £25) and more if they could afford it.
 This worked well and lots of people did contribute more than the recommended donation; and some choose to make a lower donation to the kitty.
 To compare my experience from previous years, I think it worked well giving people the opportunity to choose to contribute less.
 Previously we had asked people to email us to request this, but this simply led to more administrative work before the event.
 I was pleased to see people contributing more as well, and at a rough glance it looked like things balanced out.